 A native of sunny California, San Francisco Bay Area, Ted Kooshian has been living and performing in New York since 1987.
 He has been a member of the Ed Palermo Big Band since 1994.
-In the New York area, Ted has played Radio City Music Hall, the Rainbow Room, BB King’s, Birdland, the Iridium, and Jones Beach.
+In the New York area, Ted has played Radio City Music Hall, the Rainbow Room, BB King’s, the Bluenote, Birdland, the Iridium, the Apollo Theater, and Jones Beach.
 He has played for several Broadway shows, including “The Lion King,” “Mamma Mia,” and “Spamalot.”
 He has played at the Detroit Jazz Festival, the Syracuse Jazz Festival, the JVC Jazz Festival, Sun Valley Jazz Festival, and the Panasonic Jazz Festival; also jazz festivals in Estonia, Lithuania, and Latvia.

 Ted Kooshian's name was engraved on the two microchips of the STARDUST spacecraft, which was sent into space to return a sample from a comet (the first such sample returned).
 STARDUST reached the WILD 2 Comet on January 2, 2004 and sent one of the microchips with Ted's name on it back to Earth (it returned on 1/15/2006 along with the comet samples), while the other microchip is still on the spacecraft and will head further into outer space.